 L2BEAT and DefiLlama use different methodologies for calculating TVL.
-L2BEAT accounts for all assets locked in Ethereum contracts, including L2-native governance tokens (ARB, OP), while DefiLlama focuses on assets actively engaged in dApps on specific networks.
+The TVL on L2BEAT is a sum of canonically bridged, externally bridged, and natively minted assets (e.g. L2-native governance tokens like ARB and OP), while DefiLlama focuses on assets actively engaged in dApps on specific networks.

-Let's assume L2BEAT reports a TVL of 2.5 billion, while DefiLlama reports a TVL of 1 billion for the same Layer 2 network (e.g., Arbitrum).
-This suggests that 1.5 billion worth of assets have been bridged to Arbitrum from Layer 1 (Ethereum), but are not yet being used in any dApps listed by DefiLlama.
+Example: let’s assume L2BEAT reports a TVL of 2.5 billion, while DefiLlama reports a TVL of 1 billion for the same Layer 2 network (e.g., Arbitrum).
+This suggests that 1.5 billion worth of assets have been bridged (canonically or externally) or natively minted on Arbitrum, but are not yet being used in any dApps listed by DefiLlama.
 For instance, if you deposit 1 ETH to Optimism, L2BEAT would include it in their TVL calculation, but DefiLlama would not.
 However, if you use that 1 ETH on Optimism to provide liquidity on Uniswap, DefiLlama would then include it in their TVL calculation.
-Also, at L2BEAT, the value of L2-native governance tokens is included, which adds to the discrepancy.

 The discrepancy in reported TVL between L2BEAT and DefiLlama is due to different interpretations of "Total Value Locked."
 L2BEAT considers the entire Ethereum ecosystem, while DefiLlama emphasizes assets used in dApps on individual blockchain networks.